Early Years Free Entitlement (EYFE)

 |1st January – 31st March||Summer (1st April)|

 (PLEASE CLICK HERE FOR SPECIFIC INFORMATION ON TWO YEAR OLD FUNDING).

 All 3 and 4 year olds and some eligible 2 year olds are, from the term after their second (if eligible) or third (universal) birthdays, entitled to free early years provision up to 15 hours a week for 38 weeks per year (term-time) or stretched to 570 hours if your child attends year round.
 Here at the The Wishing Tree we provide all year round funding.

 Some 3 and 4 year olds whose parents are working are entitled to an additional 15 hours per week, i.e. 30 hours term-time or 1140 stretched across the year, this is called the ‘Extended’ or ’30 hours’ Entitlement and became statutory under the Childcare Act 2016.

 How much Free Early Learning can my Child Receive?

-The nursery can offer places to parents / carers seeking either just the free entitlement hours (stand-alone provision) or those wishing to book additional paid hours.
+The nursery can offer places to parents / carers seeking either just the free entitlement hours (stand-alone provision) or those wishing to book additional paid hours (combined hours).
 The nursery can also accommodate parents wishing to provide their own extras such as food, drink and toiletries.
 We do not charge top up fees for the free hours, however, we do charge for extras such as food, drink, outings, toiletries and extra classes.

 The nursery’s admission policy is geared towards prioritising bookings that (1) comprise EYFE combined with additional hours (2) require the nursery to provide extras such as food and drink (3) require the EYFE to be provided solely by the nursery and not split with another provider.
 Regardless of the booking request, all places are offered on the basis of availability.